Human-Guided Fair Classification for Natural Language Processing: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Dan Hendrycks, Mislav Balunovi\'{c}, Afra Amini and Dominik Stammbach for helpful comments and discussions during early stages of this work.
-We would also like to thank the anonymous reviewers for their comments and feedback that have helped to improve this paper.
+We also thank the anonymous reviewers for their insightful comments and constructive feedback that helped to improve this paper.

 Florian Dorner is grateful for financial support from the Max Planck ETH Center for Learning Systems (CLS) received during part of this work.
 Nikola Konstantinov's contributions to this publication were made possible by an ETH AI Center postdoctoral fellowship.